-Farm products pass through many hands on their way to consumers.
-Some foods are sold closer to the point of production in village markets, whereas some move through complex systems of aggregators, transporters, storage operators, and retailers, on their way to small towns and urban centers.
-As it moves through this system, food is susceptible to contamination and spoilage, resulting in seriously negative impacts on health, nutrition, economic development, and general well-being.
+Food passes through many hands on its way to consumers.
+Some foods are sold close to the point of production in food markets, whereas some move through complex systems of aggregators, transporters, storage operators, and retailers to reach small towns and urban centers.
+As it moves through this system, food is susceptible to contamination and spoilage, resulting in negative impacts on health, nutrition, economic development, and general well-being.

-Local businesses within this system – micro, small, and mediumsized food enterprises (SMEs) – have the potential, however, to substantially reduce these negative effects by adopting better food safety standards and practices.
-FTF’s Business Drivers for Food Safety project (BD4FS) aims to strengthen capacities of these key actors and make them agents of positive change in the effort to reduce malnutrition, pre-consumer food loss, and overall hunger.
+In emerging economies, small to medium-sized local food businesses – referred to as growing food business (GFBs) – have the potential to substantially reduce these negative effects by adopting better food safety standards and practices.
+Feed the Future Business Drivers for Food Safety (BD4FS) aims to strengthen capacities of these key actors and make them agents of positive change in the effort to reduce the risk of food contamination, mitigate pre-consumer food loss, and strengthen the overall food system.

 BD4FS complements USAID Missions and other Feed the Future programs through capacity building activities targeting GFBs.
 Our goal is to improve consumer access to safer and nutritious foods by increasing the adoption of safer food practices by GFBs.
 Food safety is increasingly driven by informed consumers, and we work with GFBs to strengthen their capacity to respond to demand and drive the food safety agenda forward as a strategic component of overall food systems development.
 Our capacity building efforts include all levels of businesses along production to consumption corridors to improve the adoption of food safety practices more quickly and sustainably.
 By investing in GFBs and their market linkages – and addressing their constraints to food safety – USAID programs can accelerate the availability of safer food choices for consumers in all markets.